robot-education/robot-handbook/source/design/sketch-constraints/sketch-constraints.md

 * Two points - the points become horizontally inline with each other.

 ## {{parallel_title}}
-The parallel constraint is used to make lines parallel to each other (meaning their direction is the same).
+The parallel constraint is used to make lines parallel to each other, meaning they point in the same direction.
 The available mode is:
 * Two lines - the lines become parallel.

-:::{note} Parallel makes lines share the same direction, but it does not force them to be inline with each other.
+:::{note} Parallel {{parallel}} makes lines share the same direction, but it does not force them to be inline with each other.
-    To make two lines inline, use the [two line mode of {{coincident}}](#coincident-two-lines).
+    To make two lines inline, use [coincident {{coincident}} with two lines](#coincident-two-lines).
 :::